davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.calc/index.md

 ```
 This assignment will be graded out of a total of 70pts.

-[5pts] Appropriate fields have been defined for this class.
+[5pts] Appropriate instance variables have been defined for this class.
+       No local variables are defined as instance variables.

 [10pts] Both constructors are properly implemented.

-[15pts] The add, substract, and multiply method have been implemented.
+[15pts] The add, subtract, and multiply method have been implemented.

 [5pts] The square method have been implemented, and reuses code you've already written.